prvn2004/Njack_Hack_It_Out-Worcul-_/README.md

-that's not all after extracting code/text from image, u can directly upload that code and generate a link for that code and share with community, for link generation i have used pastebin api, which is very interesting. user can also send images to the community. this is done by using firebase storage and realtime database.
+that's not all after extracting code/text from image, u can directly upload that code and generate a link for that code and share with community, for link generation i have used pastebin api, which is very interesting. user can also send images and messages to the community. this is done by using firebase storage and realtime database.

-and thats how you can share experiences and code with other programmers. also you can share the github repos url(link) using github searching feature i mentioned before. try yourself to get interect with the community and try feature.
+and thats how you can share experiences and code with other programmers. also you can share the github repos url(link) using github searching feature i mentioned before.

+try the app yourself to interect with the community and experience all feature.